 Is Solid Wood the Solution?

-The Solid Wood Solutions event looks to present the benefits of adopting ‘solid wood’ technologies such as glued and cross laminated timber for modern energy efficient buildings.
-There will be a variety of presentations throughout the day, looking at ground-breaking projects and technologies that have been used to combat modern day issues.
+The Solid Wood Solutions event presents the benefits of adopting ‘solid wood’ technologies such as glued and cross laminated timber for modern energy efficient buildings.
+There are presentations throughout the day, looking at ground-breaking projects and technologies that have been used to combat modern day issues.

 Cross laminated timber (CLT) used as a core structural solutions is most effective in medium rise residential projects.
 CLT is a commercially viable solutions for projects of three to ten storeys.
 CLT is particularly beneficial for projects specifying a high energy efficiency, in densely populated urban locations, sites with limited access and Brownfield and Greenfield areas.